gert7/srtvs/README.md

 ## Known Issues

-Using the built-in undo function of the Vim extension is discouraged.
+Using the built-in undo function of the Vim extension is strongly discouraged.

 Report any issues to our [issue tracker](https://github.com/gert7/srtvs/issues).